cal-itp/reports/.github/ISSUE_TEMPLATE/monthly_reports.md

 Obtain test emails from Cal-ITP technical lead (@evansiroky).
 Verify with Transit Data Quality Lead (@o-ram) and Cal-ITP comms lead that email contents are correct.
 Update the config file.

 - [ ] Verify with Transit Data Quality Lead (@o-ram) and Comms Lead that email content is correct
-- [ ] update config file to have current month
+- [ ] Update config file to have current month
 - [ ] Verify with Cal-ITP Technical Lead (@evansiroky) that test email list is correct
 - [ ] Verify with Transit Data Quality Lead (@o-ram) that production email list is correct